tobiasrefsholt/Notes/README.md

 **Server:** C# 12, .NET 8.0, ASP.NET, EntityFrameworkCore, MariaDB/MySql
 ## Lessons Learned

-The main motivation behind this project was to learn React, and try out user authentication in ASP.NET using EntityFrameworkCore.
+The main motivation behind this project was to learn React, and try out user authentication in ASP.NET using ASP.NET Core Identity.

 The biggest problem i had, was managing state between components in the react app.
 But i feel like i have leard alot after starting this project.
 ## Deployment